-All over the world, innocent civilians begin to fall under the effect of a magical curse which causes them to hallucinate.
+All over the world, innocent civilians begin to fall under the effect of a magical curse that causes them to hallucinate.
 The result of this is a series of horrific acts of violence, as terrified and desperate people fight to defend themselves from the demonic creatures that suddenly seem to surround them.
 The Justice League are naturally concerned, but they are also at a loss about how to respond.
-They know that each of them is vulnerable to magic, and they are understandably concerned about the destruction that could be caused if anyone of them fall under the influence of the curse.
-With no other options, the Justice League is forced to rely on a team of magic-using heroes — including Zatanna, John Constantine, Jason Blood, and Boston Brand/Deadman — to uncover the mystery behind this mystical curse.
+They know that each of them is vulnerable to magic, and they are understandably concerned about the destruction that could be caused if any one of them falls under the influence of the curse.
+With no other options, the Justice League is forced to rely on a team of magic-using heroes—including Zatanna, John Constantine, Jason Blood, and Boston Brand/Deadman—to uncover the mystery behind this mystical curse.

-Although it does take place within the long continuity of DC's New 52-inspired animated universe, Justice League Dark is also a film which easily stands on its own.
-It is a film which serves as a very entertaining, if occasionally very violent, introduction to the magical side of the DC universe, and the strange cast of characters who lurk there.
+Although it does take place within the long continuity of DC's New 52-inspired animated universe, Justice League Dark is also a film that easily stands on its own.
+It is a film that serves as a very entertaining, if occasionally very violent, introduction to the magical side of the DC universe, and the strange cast of characters who lurk there.

-When Task Force X, more commonly known as the Suicide Squad, are sent on a new mission by Amanda Waller, they find themselves attempting to track down a magical artefact believed to possess the ability to let a doomed soul avoid an eternity in Hell.
-Amanda Waller wants the artefact for herself, but the Suicide Squad soon learn that they aren't the only group of morally questionable individuals determined to get their hands on it.
+When Task Force X, more commonly known as the Suicide Squad, are sent on a new mission by Amanda Waller, they find themselves attempting to track down a magical artifact believed to possess the ability to let a doomed soul avoid an eternity in Hell.
+Amanda Waller wants the artifact for herself, but the Suicide Squad soon learns that they aren't the only group of morally questionable individuals determined to get their hands on it.